JerryAZR/FPGA-Robotics-Edu-2/maze_solver/README.md

 ### Line Following

 With pattern recognition and the corresponding control logic implemented, the robot should be able to solve small perfect mazes.
-However, it will like fail when given large mazes because the non-perfect turns and initial position could mess up the direction.
+However, it will likely fail when given large mazes because the non-perfect turns and initial position could mess up the direction.
 We could solve this problem by reusing the line-following control logic used in Lab 6.
 In the code example on GitHub, we made a state machine as the controller, there are two "LINE_FOLLOW" states designed for